 2 mangoes, peeled and sliced

 In a 5 qt. slow cooker, add the pork roast and generously salt and pepper.
 Around the roast add the black beans, sweet potato, and red pepper.
-In a small bowl whisk together coconut milk, salsa verde, and ginger.
-Pour over all.
+In a small bowl whisk together coconut milk, salsa verde, and ginger and pour over the roast.
 Cover and cook on low for 7-9 hours or until pork is tender.
-Remove pork and shred with two forks.
+Remove the pork and shred with two forks.
 With a slotted spoon, get the black beans, peppers, and sweet potatoes and put in a serving bowl.
 Serve the pork with the black bean mixture alongside coconut rice and fresh mango.

 Note: To make coconut rice, prepare rice as you normally would, replacing half of the water with coconut milk.